- Course Number:

 - Special Fee:

-Head Start (including MIgrant and Tribal Head Start) has served and empowered families and children from low- income environments for over 30 years.
+Head Start (including Migrant and Tribal Head Start) has served and empowered families and children from low- income environments for over 30 years.
 Today, Head Start is one of the largest child care-related employers in the country.
 This course examines the history, current status, and future of Head Start.
 An ideal course for students interested in future employment with the agency.
+Audit available.

 Addendum to Course Description